 ‘I sent a message via the Consultant Connect App to a consultant neurologist on the NCN after seeing a patient with a neurological concern.
 The consultant assured me that the patient was suitable for a 40-week referral rather than an urgent one.
 The response was rapid, and I was able to reassure the anxious patient and put them at ease quickly.’

 Older Adult / Working Age Adult Mental Health

-“We had a GP who rang us, who was concerned about the fact that somebody was using the A&E as a kind of frontline service, and not going to their GP.
-They had anxiety, and so when they became overwhelmed they would go to A&E. What I talked through with the GP was how the GP might be able to develop strategies to enable that person to come to him and for him to be able to reassure her that he was going to be able to manage her mental health needs, whilst stopping her from taking up valuable resources in A&E. So I talked with him about things like medication, about groups in the community that might help, and I also spoke to the mental health professional involved who increased their visits, and then we were able to help that person reduce or stop their visits to A&E, with the GP being the main source of management for that person.”
+‘We had a GP who was concerned about the fact that somebody was using the A&E as a kind of frontline service, and not going to their GP.
+They had anxiety, and so when they became overwhelmed they would go to A&E. What I talked through with the GP was how the they might be able to develop strategies to enable that person to come to him and for him to be able to reassure her that he was going to be able to manage her mental health needs, whilst stopping her from taking up valuable resources in A&E. So I talked with him about things like medication, groups in the community that might help, and I also spoke to the mental health professional involved who increased their visits, and then we were able to help that person reduce or stop their visits to A&E, with the GP being the main source of management for that person.’

 A short time later, the patient returned to the practice with the same issue.
 The x-ray report identified the possibility of a foreign body in the foot and rather than sending the patient back to the emergency department, Consultant Connect was used to speak directly with a specialist.

 The consultant was able to review the images and quickly organised a repeat x-ray and follow up appointment for the patient.
 Without Consultant Connect, the patient would have had to go back to the emergency department and would have had to wait to be seen.
 Going direct to a pre-arranged appointment with a specialist made best use of both patient and hospital time.
 This meant the patient received the care and treatment they needed in a more streamlined and effective way.’